rhomobile/rhomobile-docs/eb/en/edge/api/mediaplayer.md

 ### stop()
 Stop playing the media file.
+Not applicable on iOS, because on iOS the special UI is opened for playback audio / video - user can stop / close player by UI.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>